anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 I paid $743.63 for the frameset which included the fork, seatpost, headset, handlebar, and thru axles.
 I later received a $78.96 refund, for reasons I will get into below.

-## Groupset
+## Drivetrain

 ### L-TWOO RX 12-speed mechanical groupset

 The RX series is L-TWOO's flagship 12-speed road groupset.
 It uses mechanical cable-actuated shifting with hydraulic disc brakes.

 I purchased the original RX release for $374.83, which included shifters, brake calipers, and front/rear derailleurs.
 Its shift logic follows Campagnolo, with a separate thumb lever.
-Since then, L-TWOO has iterated on the shifters, rear derailleur and brake calipers.
-The shifters are now also available with a Shimano-style shift option.
+Since then, L-TWOO has released newer versions of the shifters, rear derailleur, and brake calipers.
+The shifters are now available in both the original Campagnolo-style layout and a Shimano-style option.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/canvas.png">
    <figcaption></figcaption>
 </figure>

 One thing to note: the cable pull ratio is compatible with Shimano 12-speed road derailleurs and cassettes, so it can be mixed with Shimano-compatible parts.
 It is also compatible with L-TWOO's GRT rear derailleur, which opens up wider cassette options.
-Although the RX rear derailleur officially supports up to a 32T cassette, I am running a 34T cassette with no issues.
+Although the RX rear derailleur officially supports up to a 32T cassette, I am able to run a 34T cassette due to frame geometry.

 ### Crankset

-For the crank assembly, I used a ThinkRider PP5 spider-based power meter, 165mm carbon crank arms (24mm Shimano-standard titanium spindle), and ZRACE Unchained 50/34T chainrings.
-The PP5 uses an Easton-style four-bolt 110 BCD interface: the spider mounts to the drive-side crank arm, and the chainrings mount to the spider.
+For the crank assembly, I used a ThinkRider PP5 spider-based power meter, 165 mm carbon crank arms with a 24 mm Shimano-standard titanium spindle, and ZRACE Unchained 50/34T chainrings.
+The PP5 uses an Easton-style four-bolt 110 BCD setup, with the spider mounted to the drive-side crank arm and the chainrings mounted to the spider.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/thinkrider_pp5.png">